Germany to buy Fortum's Uniper stake, inject 8 billion euros | Headlines

 Germany to buy Fortum's Uniper stake, inject 8 billion euros

-Germany is set to buy Fortum's stake in Uniper and inject a further 8 billion euros ($8 billion) as part of a nationalisation of the gas importer, Uniper said on Tuesday.
+Germany is set to buy Fortum's 78% stake in Uniper and inject a further 8 billion euros ($8 billion) into the energy group as part of a nationalisation of the gas importer, the company said on Tuesday.

 - Country: